+eLearning script, eLearning animated, animated eLearning, animated video.
 Not to mention, human actors (no matter how talented) lack the vibrancy and flexibility that an animated character possesses.
 This makes it more difficult to ensure that what happens on screen fully reflects your company’s tone, style, and approach to your work and policies.

 Before writing the script for your animated eLearning video, you must decide what type of instruction design will be used for the animated footage.
-There are two models corporate eLearning video script writers can use for an animated educational video – SAM and ADDIE.
+There are two models eLearning script writers can use for an animated educational video – SAM and ADDIE.

 SAM (or Successive Approximation Method) allows for quick evaluation for trainers and teachers through a cycle of evaluation, iteration, design and revision.
 On the other hand, ADDIE acts as more of a conveyor belt system where one step builds upon the other to create the video.

 Once the instructional design is decided, the next step is to decide on the learning objectives for prospective eLearning students.

 When it comes to the type of learning video, most eLearning animated videos combine visuals with audio to help the learner understand the subject matter better.

 eLearning videos tap into kinesthetic (or hands-on) learning with one difference from other videos: movement.
 Learners are usually able to interact with the animation in a way that allows new information to commit itself to long-term memory.

+eLearning script, eLearning animated, animated eLearning, animated video.
 The first draft of the animated video script is more trial and error as you combine your research, pre-writing and learning objectives to create the script.
 During the writing process, being concise is the main objective.
 Action should be the focus as the visuals will do most of the heavy lifting for learners.

 Short yet straightforward actions will grab the learner’s attention.
 The same goes for dialogue.
 The narration or spoken lines from a character must be believable to drive home the point of the video.